AUTOMATIC1111/stable-diffusion-webui/README.md

 - [FAQ](https://github.com/vladmandic/automatic/discussions/1011)

 > [!TIP]
-> - Server can run without virtual environment,but it is recommended to use it to avoid library version conflicts with other applications
+> - Server can run without virtual environment,
+  Recommended to use `VENV` to avoid library version conflicts with other applications
 > - **nVidia/CUDA** / **AMD/ROCm** / **Intel/OneAPI** are auto-detected if present and available,
   For any other use case such as **DirectML**, **ONNX/Olive**, **OpenVINO** specify required parameter explicitly
   or wrong packages may be installed as installer will assume CPU-only environment
-> - Full startup sequence is logged in `sdnext.log`, so if you encounter any issues, please check it first
+> - Full startup sequence is logged in `sdnext.log`,
+  so if you encounter any issues, please check it first

 ### Run